-When the best service technician or the most experienced design engineer leaves the company, decades of accumulated know-how often disappear with them – unless companies secure it in time.
-For medium-sized companies (Mittelstand), this will become the central challenge over the coming years.
+When the best service technician or the most experienced design engineer leaves the company, decades of built-up know-how often disappears – unless companies secure it in good time.
+For medium-sized companies, this will become the central challenge in the coming years.

-The problem: Classic wikis and knowledge bases only contain what someone has consciously entered.
-Actual experiential knowledge – exceptions, shortcuts, proven tricks – rarely ends up there.
-And even existing information is of little help when it is scattered across manuals, old emails, and scanned documents.
-Nobody searches through five systems when under stress.
+The problem: Traditional wikis and knowledge databases only contain what someone has consciously entered.
+The actual empirical knowledge – exceptions, shortcuts, proven tricks – rarely ends up in them.
+And even existing information is of little help if it is scattered across manuals, old emails, and scanned documents.
+Nobody searches through five systems when they are under stress.

 The solution lies in AI-powered knowledge management that automatically structures existing documents and makes them dialogue-enabled via a chatbot – so that employees receive answers as if they were asking an experienced colleague.

-Why classic knowledge management will reach its limits in 2026
+Why traditional knowledge management will reach its limits in 2026

-The generational shift in the Mittelstand is intensifying.
-In many companies, up to 30% of experienced specialists will retire within the next five years.
-This is especially true in mechanical engineering, the manufacturing industry, and service-intensive family businesses.
+The generational shift in medium-sized businesses is intensifying.
+In many companies, up to 30% of experienced specialists will retire in the next five years.
+This is especially true in mechanical engineering, the manufacturing industry, and in service-intensive family businesses.
 The knowledge of these individuals is rarely fully documented.
-It resides in heads, not in systems.
+It is in people's heads, not in systems.

-Today, executives and teams spend an average of 25% of their working hours searching for information – with a 40-hour contract, that equates to 10 hours per week (Atlassian 2025, The State of Teams).
-A significant portion of this time does not flow into value creation, but rather into searching for internal knowledge that, in theory, has existed for a long time.
+Today, managers and teams spend an average of 25% of their working hours searching for information – with a 40-hour contract, that equates to 10 hours per week (Atlassian 2025, The State of Teams).
+A significant portion of this time does not create value, but is spent searching for internal knowledge that theoretically would have been available long ago.

 Three causes exacerbate this problem: